raza6/BrutalJukebox/README.md

 If you want to tweet a song that is not available on YouTube Music, copy/paste a YouTube url in the custom song field.

+The extension is not made to work under incognito mode.

 ## Acknowledgment

 This project uses [express](http://expressjs.com) and [twit](https://github.com/ttezel/twit).